ocapn/ocapn/draft-specifications/CapTP Specification.md

 - Secure third-party handoffs, even when messages are published.

 CapTP is built upon the foundation of the actor model, where each actor is referred to as an object.
-An actor model is system where objects pass messages between one another.
+An actor model is a system where objects pass messages between one another.
 CapTP enables objects to have remote references to other objects on other CapTP sessions, often on different machines across the network.
 An object with a reference to another object can use it by sending a message or